geugon/learntris/README.md

-The is my personal implementation of the Learntris Challenge, not intended to be merged back any to the original.
-Extraneous branches pruned
+This is my personal implementation of the Learntris Challenge, not intended to be merged back to the original.
+If you are interested in this excersie, please see the original from LearnProgramming/leantris.
+This fork was detached and extraneous branches pruned.

 The Learntris Challenge